community-tech-alliance/dbt-cta/dbt-cta/thrutalk/README.md

-# Thrutext
+# Thrutalk

-This is a special snowflake because ThruText exports contain custom fields that are defined for each GetThru customer.
-For that reason, the dbt incrementally updates base tables using a combination of `SELECT *` and the config `on_schema_change: add`, which should cause schema changes to result in new columns being added.
+This is a special snowflake because GetThru exports contain custom fields that are defined for each GetThru customer.
+For that reason, the dbt incrementally updates base tables using a combination of `SELECT *` and the config `on_schema_change: append_new_columns`, which should cause schema changes to result in new columns being added.
 We won't really test this until/unless schemas actually change, though.

 ## In the event of a schema change